metastatedev/smarter-contracts/liquidity/examples/min_transaction_amount/README.md

 -------------------------------------------------------

+The storage or input data have to be in a specific format.
+See [this](https://github.com/cryptiumlabs/smarter-contracts/blob/master/liquidity/examples/tezos-clients-data-format.md).

-Back to this contract, the “storage data” you pass in has to be an integer.
+For this contract, the “storage data” you pass in has to be an integer.
 The integer represents 1/1000000 of 1tz.
 That is, 1tz in the liquidity language translates to 1000000 in the “storage data” parameter.
-The **--amount** option you pass in is in tz!
+However, the **--amount** option you pass in is in tz!

 For this contract, the *storage data* is the storage, i.e., the minimum amount it is going to accept.
 The *input data* is the parameter of the contract, which is unit.